Digital Noise Alliance

 Digital Noise Alliance is the sixteenth studio album by American progressive metal band Queensrÿche.
 It was released on October 7, 2022, by Century Media Records.
 It is the fourth studio album recorded with vocalist Todd La Torre, and first album to feature drummer Casey Grillo, as well as the first album since Take Cover to feature rhythm guitarist Mike Stone.
 The record was produced by Chris "Zeuss" Harris.

 The first single from the album, "In Extremis", was released on June 23, 2022.
 This was followed by the second single, "Forest", on July 21, 2022, and the third single "Behind The Walls" on August 31, 2022.

 Reception

 Blabbermouth rated the album an 8.5 out of 10, writing "Digital Noise Alliance promises to increase the momentum that has propelled them this far.
 It's a real joy to hear them back on such consistent, top form.
 The glorious comeback keeps on coming."
+A review by Sputnikmusic stated: "For those that have been waiting for an actual legitimate return to Queensryche’s classic sound (and not just a surface level throwback), Digital Noise Alliance is it.
+It delivers everything their 2013 self-titled release did, but it also includes a lot of elements that were missing such as the sophisticated nuance in the songwriting."